LazySeaHorse/Siteseeing/README.md

 A modular Python application for capturing screenshots of websites with both GUI and batch processing support.

 > [!NOTE]
-> Coded to life in less than 10 minutes with some help from Claude 4 Opus
+> Coded to life with some help from Claude 4 Opus

 ## Features